GMercury/alx-low_level_programming/README.md

-readme for alx low level programming
+readme variables if else and while